andresbi/hs_takehome/README.md

     - What is the average monthly price of listings?
     - Which listings provide the most revenue?
     - What is the average reservation length?
+    - Amenity groups that lead to longer stays
+    - Pricing sweet spot by Neighborhood (could be used as a recommendation engine)
+    - Amenity groups that lead to longer stays

 ### dbt-project Structure
     Staging: